A note on optimal 2-planar graphs: Face-stellation of a 3-connected plane graph

-Let $G$ be a 2-connected plane graph.
-For each face of $G$, insert a new vertex in the interior and connect it to all vertices on the boundary of that face.
-We call the resulting graph the \emph{face-stellation} of $G$, denoted by $G^{\vertexFiveStar}$.
-It is known that the boundary of any face in a 2-connected planar graph is a cycle, and thus $G^{\vertexFiveStar}$ is a triangulation by the definition.
-Each newly inserted vertex is referred to as a\emph{ stellating vertex} of $G^{\vertexFiveStar}$.
-The vertices of the original graph $G$ are called \emph{initial vertices} in $G^{\vertexFiveStar}$.
+In this section, we give some basic properties of face-stellations, which is a key auxiliary graph for proving Theorem \ref{thm:main}.
+The \emph{face-stellation} of a 2-connected plane graph \(G\), denoted by \(G^{\vertexFiveStar}\), is obtained by adding one new vertex inside each face and joining it to all vertices on the boundary of that face.
+Since every face boundary of a \(2\)-connected plane graph is a cycle, \(G^{\vertexFiveStar}\) is a triangulation.
+We call the added vertices \emph{stellating vertices} and the vertices of \(G\) \emph{original vertices}.
+Figure~\ref{fig:face-stellation} shows the face-stellation of the dodecahedral graph.

-A \emph{chord} of a cycle $C$ in a graph is an edge that connects two non-consecutive vertices of $C$.
-A \emph{wheel} is a graph obtained from a cycle by adding a new vertex, and connecting it to all vertices of the cycle.

-\begin{lem}[Tutte, see page 113 in \cite{MR4769863}] Let $G$ be a 3-connected plane graph.
-If $C$ is a cycle of $G$ that bounds a face in $G$, then $C$ has no chords. \end{lem}

-\begin{lem} Let $G$ be a 3-connected plane graph, and $G^{\vertexFiveStar}$ be a face-stellation of $G$.
-Then the following statements hold. \begin{itemize} \item[(i)] In $G^{\vertexFiveStar}$, each stellating vertex is adjacent only to initial vertices, and \item [(ii)] for any stellating vertex $x$, the subgraph induced by $x$ and its neighbors is a wheel. \end{itemize}

-\end{lem} \begin{proof} It is evident that (i) holds.
-Without loss of generality, assume that \( x \) lies in a face \( f \) of \( G \).
-By the definition of $G^{\vertexFiveStar}$, the set of edges between \( x\) and the boundary of \( f \) forms a wheel.
-Then, by Lemma \ref{lem:tutte}, any two non-consecutive vertices on the cycle bounding the face $f$ are nonadjacent, and thus (ii) holds.